edulution-io/edulution-mail/README.md

 #### Soft Delete Feature

-The soft delete feature provides a safety mechanism for handling removed domains and mailboxes:
+The soft delete feature provides a safety mechanism for handling removed domains, mailboxes, and group members:
-- When items are no longer found in Keycloak, they are first deactivated rather than immediately deleted
+- When items are no longer found in Keycloak, they are first marked for deactivation rather than immediately deleted
+- Items must be missing for multiple consecutive syncs (default: 10) before being removed
-- A deletion date is added to the item's description in Mailcow (e.g., "[DEACTIVATED - DELETE AT: 2024-02-01 15:30:00]")
-- After a configurable grace period (default: 30 days), deactivated items are permanently deleted
+- For domains and mailboxes: A deletion date is added to the item's description in Mailcow (e.g., "[DEACTIVATED - DELETE AT: 2024-02-01 15:30:00]") and a grace period applies (default: 30 days)
+- For group members: Members missing from Keycloak are kept in the distribution list until the mark threshold is reached, protecting against incomplete Keycloak data
-- Items that reappear in Keycloak during the grace period are automatically reactivated
+- Items that reappear in Keycloak are automatically reactivated and their mark counter is reset
-- Aliases and filters are deleted immediately without a grace period
+- Aliases (groups) themselves are deleted after reaching the mark threshold without additional grace period
 - The feature can be disabled by setting `SOFT_DELETE_ENABLED=0`

 ### Login